lani-lovett/Analyst-Portfolio/HR Attrition Analysis/README.md

 ## Introduction

-**Defining Key Terms**
+### Defining Key Terms:
 **Attrition:** The reduction of employees through voluntary resignations, retirements, or other departures without immediate replacement.
 **Voluntary Quit:** An employee who resigns by choice.
-High-Attrition Role: A position experiencing employee departures at a significantly higher rate than the organizational average.
+**High-Attrition Role:** A position experiencing employee departures at a significantly higher rate than the organizational average.
 **Hiring Buffer:** Additional staff hired above projected needs (10–15%) to compensate for expected future attrition.

 ### Business Context and Stakeholders Organization Smithsonian Co.
 (Multi-department organization)